Shravan-Sulikeri/Shravan-Sulikeri/README.md

 ## Experience

-**ML & DevOps Engineer – Varsinix** (Aug 2025 – Present)
+**Data Engineer – Varsinix** (Aug 2025 – Present)
-- Engineered a monorepo-based MLOps framework using Docker, Kubernetes & GitHub Actions — accelerating model deployment by 40%.
-- Designed Databricks ETL pipelines with MLflow & GCP, improving data processing speed by 55%.
-- Automated model lifecycle, evaluation, and experiment tracking for reproducible ML workflows.
-- Deployed CI/CD dashboards via Prometheus & Grafana, reducing release errors by 50%.
+- Standardized the Varsinix monorepo and GitHub workflows, reducing onboarding time by 30% and CI inconsistencies by 25%.
+- Developed a reproducible evaluation pipeline for medical concept retrieval on 200k+ data samples, increasing the repeatability of
+  “Recall@K” metrics by 40%
+- Refactored Qdrant vector search and embedding alignment logic using Python, which reduced Artificial Neural Network evaluation failures by 25% and stabilized retrieval outputs.
+- Defined and implemented Medallion Architecture standards (Bronze/Silver/Gold) and versioned naming conventions, improving data lineage clarity and reducing schema drift by 45%.

 **Systems Engineer Intern – First Citizens Bank** (May 2025 – Aug 2025)
 - Automated Nexthink Remote Actions via PowerShell & Azure DevOps, cutting remediation time by 25%.